 The Company prides itself on its high standards of disclosure and corporate transparency.
-At the Securities Investors Association (Singapore) 17th Investors' Choice Awards, F&N was the winner of the Most Transparent Company Award (Consumer Staples) and runner-up for the Internal Audit Excellence Award.
 F&N is committed to providing fair, relevant, comprehensive and timely information regarding the Group's performance and progress to shareholders and the investment community to enable them to make informed investment decisions.
 The Group's dedicated Investor Relations ("IR") team is tasked with and focuses on facilitating communications between the Company and its shareholders, as well as with the investment community.